Meet the SAMSA Team!

 Email: ppooja@wayne.edu

-Mariam Chaudhry
+MaRIAM Chaudhry

 Hello, my name is Mariam Chaudhry and I currently attend Touro College of Osteopathic Medicine in New York.
 In 2019, I graduated from Rider University with a bachelor’s degree in biological science and went on to pursue my master’s degree in biology.
 I am interested in gastroenterology and aim to collaborate with the South Asian population in the United States to bring awareness to these health issues.
 As a member of SAMSA, I am involved with the social media team and the monthly newsletter.
 I’m excited to raise awareness about health disparities in the South Asian community and promote cultural competence in the healthcare industry.
 In my spare time, I like to watch Studio Ghibli films, spend time with my friends and family, and come up with hilarious Tik Tok skits that I will never post.